mateoghidini1998/lightit-backend/README.md

 ## Project Overview

-This project is a symptom checker API, allowing mulptile functionalities such as users authentication, and symptom evaluation allowing to deliver a diagnostic.
+This project is a symptom checker API, allowing mulptile functionalities such as users authentication, and symptom evaluation allowing to deliver a diagnostic using the ApiMedic api.

 ## Stack

--PHP 8.1
+- PHP 8.1
--Laravel Laravel 10x
+- Laravel Laravel 10x
--MySQL
+- MySQL

 ## Setup